-HBS will meet Media Rights Licensees (MRLs) again at the First FIFA World Broadcaster Meeting (WBM1), to be held on 24-25 April 2013, before a Second FIFA World Broadcaster Meeting (WBM2) is staged on 8-9 December 2013, just after the Final Draw for the 2014 FIFA World Cup Brazil™.
+HBS met Media Rights Licensees (MRLs) again at the First FIFA World Broadcaster Meeting (WBM1), held on 24-25 April 2013, before a Second FIFA World Broadcaster Meeting (WBM2) was staged on 8-9 December 2013, just after the Final Draw for the 2014 FIFA World Cup Brazil™.
 Inbetween these two gatherings was the FIFA Confederations Cup Brazil 2013, which allowed HBS to fine tune elements of its Production Plan and demonstrate several new innovations.
-One of the final stages of the pre-event preparations will be an MRL Venue Tour in March 2014.
+One of the final stages of the pre-event preparations was an MRL Venue Tour in March 2014.

 For more information on the FIFA Confederations Cup Brazil 2013 please refer to the event-specific section – which can be found here.

-The HBS Production Plan for the 2014 FIFA World Cup Brazil™ is based on standards substantially similar to those of the 2010 FIFA World Cup South Africa™, with some innovations and improvements.
-The Production Plan will build on the success and experience of the 2002, 2006 and 2010 FIFA World Cups™, providing MRLs with programming that meets the highest standards of quality and innovation.
+The HBS Production Plan for the 2014 FIFA World Cup Brazil™ was based on standards substantially similar to those of the 2010 FIFA World Cup South Africa™, with some innovations and improvements.
+The Production Plan built on the success and experience of the 2002, 2006 and 2010 FIFA World Cups™, providing MRLs with programming that met the highest standards of quality and innovation.

-The multilateral camera plan for the 2014 FIFA World Cup Brazil™ is enhanced from the 2010 FIFA World Cup South Africa™ coverage by the inclusion of a cable system and an aerial (helicopter) camera for all matches (venue infrastucture permitting).
-An up to 34-camera plan has been proposed, with two new reverse-angle 6 m cameras – SSM and mainly used for replays – bringing the number up from the 32 used in 2010.
+The multilateral camera plan for the 2014 FIFA World Cup Brazil™ was enhanced from the 2010 FIFA World Cup South Africa™ coverage by the inclusion of a cable system and an aerial (helicopter) camera for all matches (venue infrastucture permitting).
+A 34-camera plan was used, with two new reverse-angle 6 m cameras – SSM and mainly used for replays – bringing the number up from the 32 used in 2010.

-A further development that will be reflected in HBS’ Production Plan is the emergence of the so-called ‘Second Screen’ experience – which relates to methods of watching FIFA World Cup™ coverage by non-traditional means such as mobile, laptop or tablet computer.
-By 2014, the convergence between the traditional way of watching a sports event – TV – and the new way – multimedia – will be significantly more advanced and the way the FIFA World Cup™ is experienced will have changed.
-The 2014 FIFA World Cup Brazil™ will be a global multimedia event and the Second Screen user will not be bound by the constraints of a TV schedule.
-Such an event, where so much content is produced already and can be made available to MRLs instantly through the FIFA MAX Server, is the ideal platform for FIFA and HBS to deliver an increased package of multimedia content to their rights holders.
+A further development reflected in HBS’ Production Plan is the emergence of the so-called ‘Second Screen’ experience – which relates to methods of watching FIFA World Cup™ coverage by non-traditional means such as mobile, laptop or tablet computer.
+By 2014, the convergence between the traditional way of watching a sports event – TV – and the new way – multimedia – was significantly more advanced and the way the FIFA World Cup™ is experienced had changed.
+The 2014 FIFA World Cup Brazil™ was a global multimedia event and the Second Screen user was not bound by the constraints of a TV schedule.
+Such an event, where so much content is produced already and can be made available to MRLs instantly through the FIFA MAX Server, was the ideal platform for FIFA and HBS to deliver an increased package of multimedia content to their rights holders.

-The International Broadcast Centre (IBC) for the 2014 FIFA World Cup Brazil™ will be located at the Riocentro exhibition complex in the Barra da Tijuca neighbourhood of Rio de Janeiro.
+The International Broadcast Centre (IBC) for the 2014 FIFA World Cup Brazil™ was located at the Riocentro exhibition complex in the Barra da Tijuca neighbourhood of Rio de Janeiro.

 HBS assisted both FIFA and the Local Organising Committee (LOC) in the bidding and selection process by ensuring that the bidding cities prepared suitable offers, covering all aspects necessary to the construction of a successful IBC.